Meet our RoPP endorsed Councillors

 Katherine Copsey (GREENS) voted on these motions prior to jumping ship and being elected to State Parliament in 2022 and her position was filled by Ronnie Nyaguy

-It’s time to get back to basics and vote back a sensible, more efficient council free of politicians and vested interest groups that won’t squander your money on community issues that are already being taken care of by our State & Federal governments.
+It’s time for councillors to back a sensible, more efficient council free of political and vested interest groups that squander your money by duplicating State and Federal Government services.

 Maintaining community assets such as roads, footpaths, parks, rubbish collection, retail precincts, safer and drug free streets, these are the key areas council needs to focus on and not be sidetracked by divisive and self serving political agendas pandering to minorities.

-If elected our independent Councillors will advocate for:-
+Our elected independent RoPP Councillors will advocate for:-

 IMMEDIATE RATES REDUCTION – Without cutting any services